xiaolw95/NetMoss2/README.md

 ```

 ## Basic Usage
-The NetMoss2 function is used to calculate NetMoss score of significant bacteria between case and control groups.
+The NetMoss function is used to calculate NetMoss score of significant bacteria between case and control groups.
 Users are demanded to provide four directories or files as follows:
 ```
 NetMoss(case_dir = case_dir,
         control_dir = control_dir,